 About Project Management and the Project Management Institute (PMI)®

 Project management is becoming an increasingly attractive field for all professionals, especially the emerging professionals who want to learn and experience various areas of business organizations through working on projects.
 As a vehicle for change, renewal, and innovation, projects can be challenging, often requiring hard work, but ultimately rewarding.
-One of the ways to differentiate yourself from the crowded field of job applications is obtaining a certification from the PMI.
+PMI research indicates a need for nearly 2.2 million new project-oriented roles each year through 2027.
+This may be an under-estimation since the passing of the recent U.S. Infrastructure Bill (and other similar legislation in the world) could jump start project work.
+With the CAPM, you’ll be on the fast track to take advantages of these opportunities and build a career in project management.

 Why Consider the Certified Associates in Project Management (CAPM)® Credential